jfiume/TheDatingGame-TestingRepo/README.md

   * Provide them with full chat functionality to get to know one another

 ## Functionality & MVP
-   - [ ] Learn and implement an MERNN stack (Mongo DB, Express, React-Native, Node.js)
+   - [ ] Learn and implement a MERNN stack (Mongo DB, Express, React-Native, Node.js)
    - [ ] Sign up users that create a profile and specify prospect criteria
    - [ ] Users can be matched with other users
    - [ ] Allow chat functionality between users